RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 Training a LR model
 Analyzing the features and their effects
 ## Step One Notebook
-Using the data after Milestone 2 preprocessing without the preprocessing performed under original step
-Training of model
+Using the data after Milestone 2 without further preprocessing Training of model
 Reviewing the performance
 ## Step Two Notebook
-Major preprocessing based on Original step and step one observations
+Major preprocessing based on observations from Original and Step One
 Training on the data
 Reviewing the improvements
 Further preprocessing